FAQs

 Remember that you should ensure a balance between CPD credits from online learning and those from attending meetings.

-You should use common sense and knowledge of your own practice to determine whether the topic is appropriate to your needs.
+You should use your professional judgement to determine whether the topic is appropriate to your learning needs.
 (Self-directed learning).
 If the activity is passive e.g., reading, watching a video, you can claim personal learning credits.
 If the activity meets the criteria for online courses (above) you can claim credit in the external category, CAI will accept that claim.

 CAI encourages you to keep your information as up to date as possible.
 If you have engaged in activity and have not recorded it on your e-portfolio you will find your Statement of Participation indicates less credits than you have undertaken.